ska-telescope/ska-integration-test-harness/README.md

 ### Interact with the test harness

-Then, in your test script you can use the facades to access the devices and interact with them like in this simplified example:
+In your test script, use the facades to access the devices and interact with them like in this simplified example:

 ```python